top of page

 BRADOONS

-When matching a Bradoon with a Weymouth you are trying to create the perfect set of signals
+When matching a Bradoon with a Weymouth you are trying to create the perfect set of signals.

-Despite what has been written by people who clearly do not ride regularly in Double Bridles [if at all] the Bradoon has a slight head raising effect and is your most efficient turning and flexing signal ~In a nutshell with the right set of bits if your horse is a little too round you drop out a little Weymouth pressure and pick up a little more Bradoon and so on
+Despite what has been written by people who clearly do not ride regularly in Double Bridles [if at all] the Bradoon has a slight head raising effect and is your most efficient turning and flexing signal ~In a nutshell with the right set of bits if your horse is a little too round you drop out a little Weymouth pressure and pick up a little more Bradoon and so on.

-So for instance with a Horse who is a little tentative and needs encouragement to go forward you might choose the Harmony Bradoon but when it gets into the rein it can be a little solid in your hands you could match this Bradoon with an Accent Weymouth to have the best of all signals
+For instance with a horse who is a little tentative and needs encouragement to go forward you might choose the Harmony Bradoon but when it gets into the rein it can be a little solid in your hands you could match this Bradoon with an Accent Weymouth to have the best of all signals, or a strong horse that needs to be a little higher and lighter in the bridle you might choose the Response Loose ring Bradoon and the Finesse 5 or a Finesse Shallow

 Harmony Loose Ring